One Size Fits All?

 The Case For Personalized Web Design

-Some accessibility experts have advocated for specialized designs for each type of disability.
-This type of specialization, if done correctly, could take into account the various needs and preferences of users in ways that one-size-doesn't-quite-fit-all designs simply can't.
-Some have created sophisticated methods of storing user preferences in databases.
-Some have created pre-fabricated templates to be used for each major category of disability.
-Some allow users to switch style sheets "on the fly" as they view the web page.
-Some of these techniques have met with success.
-Others have not.
-In all cases, the intention was good, whether the result was or not.
+Some accessibility experts have advocated that authors provide specialized designs for each type of disability.
+This type of customization could take into account the various needs and preferences of users in ways that one-size-doesn't-quite-fit-all designs simply can't.
+A number of techniques have attempted to do this, from pre-fabricated templates to storing user preferences in databases, or even allowing users to switch style sheets quickly as they view the page.
+Some of these techniques have met with success; others have not.

 The Case Against Personalized Web Design

-These issues become quite thorny when analyzed carefully.
+These issues become quite difficult when analyzed carefully.

-Another problem with the personalized design approach is that it still leaves out some types of disabilities.
-It is entirely impractical to attempt to design a web site for every type of disability imaginable.
-There simply are too many types of disabilities.
+Another challenge is the vast number of possible disabilities.
+It is entirely impractical to attempt to design a personalized web site for every type of disability imaginable.
+There are simply too many.